simeononsecurity/simeononsecurity.ch/content/articles/dod-manual-8140.03-cyberspace-workforce-qualification-and-management-program/index.en.md

 For example, the manual outlines **certifications** and **training requirements** for different cyberspace work roles.
 These requirements may include certifications such as **CompTIA Security+**, **Certified Ethical Hacker (CEH)**, or **Certified Information Systems Security Professional (CISSP)**, among others.
 By setting these standards, the manual ensures that individuals in the DoD cyberspace workforce possess industry-recognized qualifications.

-Additionally, the manual assigns responsibilities to various entities involved in the qualification and management of the DoD cyberspace workforce.
+Also, the manual assigns responsibilities to various entities involved in the qualification and management of the DoD cyberspace workforce.
 This includes **cybersecurity program managers**, **cybersecurity workforce development offices**, and **cybersecurity education and training providers**.
 By clearly defining these roles and responsibilities, the manual ensures effective coordination and collaboration among different stakeholders.

 Overall, the **DoD Manual 8140.03** plays a vital role in establishing a qualified and capable DoD cyberspace workforce.
 It provides a framework for identifying, training, and managing personnel based on their specific cyberspace work roles, ensuring that the DoD is equipped with skilled cybersecurity professionals who can effectively defend against evolving threats in the digital landscape.